 Lamington National Park has over 150km of trails (largely constructed during the Great Depression) that were designed by Romeo Lahey.
 There are references to Lahey laying out these trails based on his observations of dairy cow movements on the surrounding hills, with their paths never having a gradient of greater than 1:10 [source: Wikipedia].
 While I haven’t found primary evidence of this, it is noticeable when hiking that the paths are never steep, and often “zig zag” endlessly up the side of steeper peaks.

 It’s been just over eight years since my last hike in Lamington National Park, so I’m taking the opportunity to squeeze in a walk before an IT conference that’s being held on the Gold Coast.
 Being easier to get to Binna Burra (it’s 30min less driving than Green Mountains), I awake early and I’m on the track by 7:15am.
-I’m starting off on the Coomera Circuit, which is regarded as one of the best walks in this section and takes in a number of the 400 waterfalls that are in Lamington NP.
+I’m starting with the Coomera Circuit, which is regarded as one of the best walks in this section and takes in a number of the 400 waterfalls that are in Lamington NP.
 It was rated as one of the best day walks in Australia by Australia Geographic.

 The tracks are well made, and I’m travelling at least as fast as a cow as I leave the Binna Burra track head.

 The Coomera Circuit trail soon branches off to the right (the Border Track goes straight ahead), and descends into the Coomera Gorge.
 The first waterfall, at the 5.4km mark, is the most impressive.
-Coomera Falls has a drop of 64m, below a viewing platform 160m above gorge.
+Coomera Falls has a drop of 64m, below a viewing platform 160m above the gorge.

 The track continues through rain forest as it follows the Coomera River, ascending gradually (the Coomera Falls lookout is the lowest point of the walk, at 695m above sea level).
 The vegetation is lush and it’s cool on the track, with a number of smaller side waterfalls.
 Fortunately, there are no leeches!